-Demetria Devonne "Demi" Lovato is an American singer, songwriter and actor.
-After appearing on the children's television series Barney & Friends as a child, they received their breakthrough role as Mitchie Torres in the Disney Channel television film Camp Rock and its sequel Camp Rock 2: The Final Jam. ...read more.
+Demetria Devonne "Demi" Lovato is an American singer, songwriter, and actress.
+After appearing on the children's television series Barney & Friends as a child, she received her breakthrough role as Mitchie Torres in the Disney Channel television film Camp Rock and its sequel Camp Rock 2: The Final Jam. ...read more.

 12 The Smashing Pumpkins